Timon-R/TRA420_Modeling_2025/README.md

 ## Socioeconomics & FaIR calibration

 - The new `socioeconomics` block in `config.yaml` (default mode `dice`) replaces the old SSP lookup with a DICE-style projection.
 Population follows logistic growth using scenario-specific asymptotes, total factor productivity declines gradually, and capital evolves via DICE’s savings/depreciation rules.
-These trajectories feed directly into `run_scc.py` without relying on external GDP/POP workbooks.
+These trajectories feed directly into `run_scc.py`.
+- The IIASA GDP/Population tables bundled in `data/GDP_and_Population_data/IIASA/` end at 2100.
+To analyze horizons beyond that, switch `socioeconomics.mode` to `dice`, which synthesizes GDP/POP series for the entire damage window.
+- Set `socioeconomics.mode: ssp` (default) when you prefer empirical pathways: the SCC runner will pull GDP and population from the IIASA Scenario Explorer extracts shipped under `data/GDP_and_Population_data/IIASA/`.
 - The climate module now supports calibrated FaIR runs via `climate_module.fair.calibration`.
 Provide the local calibration dataset once (this repo ships `data/FaIR_calibration_data/v1.5.0`) and the runner will:
   - pick the requested posterior ensemble member,
   - replace FaIR’s carbon-cycle pools, CH₄ lifetime terms, and F₂× forcing with the calibrated values,